Mazamars312/Analogue-Amiga/README.md

 -   For multi-disk games, also try putting disks in other drives.
 Make sure you change the amount of installed drives to the amount needed.
 (Up to 2)

--   Found that there ICACHE system in the core was causing re-reads while a DMA was happening.
+-   Found that the ICACHE system in the core was causing re-reads while a DMA was happening.
 Have corrected this and now the AmigaVision games work as well as they do on MiSTer.

 AmigaVision does not start up and only a black screen is there
 ---------------------------------------------------------------